habibapxel/a-long-walk-to-water---charity-water-project/README.md

 not affiliated with, endorsed by, or officially produced by charity: water.
 Any logos or photos used were sourced from charity: water's public media resources page (charitywater.org/about/media) in line with their supporter guidelines.
 Everything is based from the Global Career Accelerator's Course in which I've been learning how to best use AI to help code and understand the world of marketing/brand.
-Thank you for the oppertunity.
+Thank you for the oppertunity!

 To learn more or donate to real water projects, visit **[charitywater.org](https://www.charitywater.org)**.